 - Clinical Nurse Specialists

-Other clinical staff may provide the CCM service if they are working under the general supervision of an eligible practitioner.
-Federally Qualified Health Centers, Rural Health Clinics, and Critical Access Hospitals can also bill for CCM services.
-Note that if two practitioners in the same practice provide CCM for a patient, only one may bill for the code in any given month.
+Federally Qualified Health Centers (FQHCs), Rural Health Clinics (RHCs), and Critical Access Hospitals (CAHs) can also bill for CCM services.
+If two practitioners in the same practice provide CCM for a patient, only one may bill for the code per month.

 Patient Agreement and Consent